 Hypoplastic left heart syndrome (HLHS), though quite rare, is the number one cause of heart-related death in infants.
 This severe form of heart disease requires sophisticated surgical, post-operative and outpatient care.
 Despite significant advancements in these areas over the past decade, many children still die prematurely.

-In an attempt to improve outcomes, Shelley Miyamoto, MD, pediatric cardiologist, is researching sildenafil, which is increasingly used to treat some kids with single ventricle heart disease.
+In an attempt to improve outcomes, Dr. Miyamoto is researching sildenafil, which is increasingly used to treat some kids with single ventricle heart disease.